rishik18/Finetune-chatbots-with-ParlAI/README.md

 5. Results and Discussions:

-    • Results and discussion are in the final report
+    • Results and discussion are in the final report.
+    • Raw Evaluation outputs are in the Evaluation_outputs folder.
 7. Key references:

     1. Roller, Stephen, et al. "Recipes for building an open-domain chatbot." arXiv preprint arXiv:2004.13637 (2020).